How To Caramelize Onions

 How Long Does It Take to Caramelize Onions?

-We compared six wildly different methods for caramelizing onions, from a quick 15-minute method to a long and low slow cooker technique.
 In the end, we found that you can’t rush true caramelized onions.
-Bump up the heat and they scorch; add brown sugar or balsamic too early, and they may look like caramelized onions, but they’ll lack that deeply caramelized, hauntingly savory flavor.
+Bump up the heat and they scorch; add brown sugar or balsamic vinegar too early, and they may look like caramelized onions, but they’ll lack that deeply caramelized savory flavor.

-Nope, the only way is to grab your biggest pan, set a burner to medium heat, and let those pungent alliums cook slowly.
-At this temperature, the sugars trapped inside the onion layers caramelize steadily, never burning but growing ever more golden and delicious.
+Medium to low.
+At these temperatures, the sugars trapped inside the onion layers caramelize steadily, never burning but growing ever more golden and delicious.
+Here’s what to do once they get going:

 It can take up to an hour to caramelize the onions, and if anyone tells you differently they’re lying.

-What’s the Best Pan for Caramelizing Onions?
+What’s the Best Vessel for Caramelizing Onions?

 Let’s talk about that fond!
 As the onions cook and release steam, some of their sugars get transferred to the bottom of the pan.
 It looks like the pot is burning, but don’t worry, it’s not!
 This sticky glaze quickly dissolves with a little liquid.
-At the beginning of cooking, the steam from the onions as you stir is enough to scrape up the fond.
-Then, as the onions dry and caramelize, deglaze the pan with water, broth, wine, or balsamic vinegar.

 How to Use Caramelized Onions